Do you ever feel so burdened with all the things that need to be done that your brain literary freezes?

 Apart from this, whenever you feel that trigger going off, you can do a brain dump.

-Given below are the five steps to doing a successful brain dump.
+Given below are the five steps to performing a successful brain dump.

 1. Journal Everything